joyqi/translatorchain/README.md

 A Node.js command line tool to translate formatted localized strings into other languages using OpenAI's GPT API.

+## Features

+- 🤖️ Translate strings in a file using OpenAI's GPT API.
+- 🚀 Automatically split strings into chunks by GPT's max token length.
+- 💰 Compare the strings to a list of previously translated strings and only translate those that have not been translated yet.

 ## How it works

 1. Read a file containing a list of strings to translate.